Journal of Samuel Kiechel

 As a side note, Kiechel spoke French.
 Later in his journal, he mentions that he had spent a few months in Paris before his journey, using that time to learn the language.

-Our traveller had learnt that he needed a passport from the mayor of Vlissingen if he wished to leave by ship.
+Our traveller had learnt that he needed a passport from the mayor of Vlissingen to leave by ship.
 He went to the town hall but was told that the city council had instructed the mayor not to issue any more passports for journeys to France.
 However, it was still possible to obtain a passport to England.
 Despite the potential difficulties that could arise from having the wrong papers, Kiechel decided to get one.

 Vlissingen town hall, 1612

 Samuel Kiechel took the passport for England as a precaution.
-He explains in his journal that privateers, when they stopped a ship at sea, would question the passengers about their destination.
+He explained in his journal that privateers, when they stopped a ship at sea, would question the passengers about their destination.
 A traveller with a passport would be left in peace, but without it, he risked being robbed.
 Following Kiechel’s reasoning, it was essential to have a passport at sea.
 The destination for which the passport was issued was of lesser importance.
 Presumably, since sailing ships relied on the wind, there was always a chance of being blown off course — as Kiechel would later discover to his advantage.

 The ship set sail on the afternoon of 31 August despite strong winds and a rough sea.
 It sailed throughout the rest of the day and night but made little progress.
 The wind and heavy seas eventually forced the ship back to Vlissingen.